noahlibby17/fixApple/README.md

 # fixApple
-Automatically changes Airdropped files from .HEIC to .JPEG
+Automatically changes Airdropped files from .HEIC to .JPEG.